 A dataset containing data on Victoria State Accidents presents opportunities to discover underlying causes and other statistics surrounding road accidents that occur in Victoria.
-Currently, the department of transport for Victoria do not have software to train new employees on data analysis.
-An increase in data has required the Department of Transport to seek software that can draw conclusions and present findings, so that the Department of Transport may overcome the challenges associated with data analysis and human error.
-As data becomes too large, it becomes impossible to analyse the data without errors, misunderstandings, and large amounts of human resources.
-The intention is for a software that can resolve these issues and enable internal stakeholders of the department to easily access and analyse the data, and present the data to external stakeholders, in the form of an awareness campaign or project.
+Currently, the client, the department of transport for Victoria does not have software to easily access and analyse the data, and present the data to external stakeholders.
+In addition, there is an increasing need to train new employees on data analysis to understand what is happening in the field through data.
+With the new software, the client hopes to draw conclusions and present findings, so that they may overcome the challenges associated with data analysis and human error.
+As data becomes too large, it becomes difficult to analyse the data without human errors, and misunderstandings.
+The intention for this software is to resolve these issues and also enable the client to utilise the dataset for awareness campaigns and projects in the future.

 System Overview

 This system will provide a GUI for the user to visualise the data.
-The system will accept CSV files and convert them into JSON files.
-The system will be able to produce results based on the input of the user, and depending on the view, will be able to see the data with the visualisation aid of charts.
-Different views will include the analysis of alcohol, along with a location-based analysis.
+The system will accept CSV files and save the data to a database.
+The system will be able to produce results based on the input of the user.
+It will also provide various visualisation tools with charts.
+Different views will include the analysis of traffic accidents related to alcohol, along with a location-based analysis.
 The system will include features that: